 All about Sunflowers

-Sunflower seeds come from the familiar flowering seed heads of sunflower plants, with the seed developing as the flower dies off at the end of the summer.
-To grow on a commercial scale, sunflowers require dry and warm growing seasons, and can be grown in Ireland but rarely as a large-scale crop.
+Sunflower seeds come from the familiar flowering seed heads of sunflower plants.
+The seed develops as the flower dies off at the end of the summer.
+To grow on a commercial scale, sunflowers require dry and warm growing seasons, and can be grown in Ireland but rarely as a large-scale commercial crop.
 We associate sunflower fields with the warmer continental European countries where summer temperatures are much higher and more reliable.
-Our Sunflowers are sourced in Bulgaria and we buy the top ‘bakery grade’.
+Our Sunflowers are sourced in Bulgaria and Ukraine and we only buy the top ‘bakery grade’.

 There are many varieties of cultivated sunflower, however there are just two types that are used for seed for feeding garden birds; striped sunflower and black sunflower seeds.
 Striped seeds have a harder outer husk than black, which is one of the reasons why black is more popular, because it’s easier for small birds to remove the husk.